About Christine S. Oh

 Christine S. Oh is a career and executive coach.
 She has nearly 20 years of experience as a connector and resource for underserved communities within the nonprofit, social enterprise, philanthropic, and public sectors in Washington, D.C., Los Angeles, and New York City.

-Christine is a Certified Professional Coach, a Highlands Ability Battery certified consultant, and Master Practitioner in the Energy Leadership Index (MP-ELI).
-She is passionate about helping professionals who feel stagnant find work that speaks to their soul – to discover a career that is vibrant, energizing, and empowering.
+Christine is an Associate Certified Coach (ACC), a Highlands Ability Battery certified consultant, and Master Practitioner in the Energy Leadership Index (MP-ELI).
+She is passionate about helping professionals who feel stagnant find work that speaks to their soul — to discover a career that is vibrant, energizing, and empowering.
 As an organizational consultant, Christine works closely with clients to clarify their mission, build capacity, and map out strategies to realize their goals.

 Christine has a Master of Public Administration from the University of Southern California’s Sol Price School of Public Policy and a Bachelor of Arts in American Studies from the University of California, Santa Cruz.